nymtech/docs/content/mixnet/installation.md

 ---
 title: "Installation"
 weight: 20
+description: "How to build the Nym platform.
+Nym is relatively simple to build and run on Mac OS X, Linux, and Windows.
+"
 ---

 The mixnet code is relatively simple to build and run on Mac OS X and Linux.
-We haven't tried it on Windows (yet).
+We also have initial Windows support but it should be considered (for now) even more experimental than the rest of our code.

 ### Requirements